johnantoni/git-notes/README.md

 To push your changes to the branch you'll need to force-push as the history in the remote branch will be out of date.

     git push -f origin new-feature

+### When to do a rebase / force-push

+* Before merging into the main branch
+* When reviving an old branch

 ## Cherry Pick one commit into current branch